HumanSignal/label-studio/docs/source/guide/frontend.md

 Under `dist/` folder locate the `lsf/` folder and replace its contents with your custom LSF build.

+!!! info
-> Inside every folder under `dist/` you will find a `version.json` file.
+    Inside every folder under `dist/` you will find a `version.json` file.
 Do not modify or remove it.
 Its presence is required for the Label Studio to operate.

 1. **Do not forget** to remove the old build from LSB:
     ```bash